daymeijroos/DockerSwift/README.md

 ### Xcode Project
 To add DockerClientSwift to your existing Xcode project, select File -> Swift Packages -> Add Package Dependancy.
-Enter `https://github.com/m-barthelemy/DockerSwift.git` for the URL.
+Enter `https://github.com/mredig/DockerSwift.git` for the URL.

 ## Usage Examples

+#### *Note that these examples might be out of date as they are from prior to the fork*

 ### Connect to a Docker daemon